Skip to main content

 What is Duty of Care?

-The Occupiers’ Liability Act outlines the occupier’s responsibility to maintain its property.
+The Occupiers’ Liability Act outlines the occupier’s responsibility to maintain a property.
+This is called a duty of care.
 An occupier has a duty to take reasonable steps in nearly all circumstances to ensure a property is safe for use by tenants, occupants, and general members of the public.
 For example, if a building owner or landlord owns or operates the space occupied by a grocery store chain, both the grocery store and building owner have a duty to ensure that workers, customers, and members of the general public are safe while on the premises for any legal reason.

 Duty of care refers to the: